msohaibb/me457_dronecontrol/README.md

 Log:

-*10/9 - Chapter 2, Chapter 3 sort of complete, weird bug where plane keeps going north*
+*10/9 - Chapter 2, Chapter 3 sort of complete, weird bug where plane keeps going north* -BA

 *10/10 - All good!
 (Findings from Presentation 1 - Look into gyroscopic coupling.
 The reason it's rolling eccentrically is because of the J_xz; if you set it equal to 0, it ends up rolling symmetrically along the x-axis.
-MAKE GRAPHS BIGGER!)*
+MAKE GRAPHS BIGGER!)* -BA

 *10/23 - All not good (mostly good).
-Need to finish Mav_Dynamics, there's some wind stuff there I don't feel like finishing (sick of looking at code), and some thrust stuff too.
+Need to finish `mav_dynamics`, there's some wind stuff there I don't feel like finishing (sick of looking at code), and some thrust stuff too.
 Wind simulation needs transfer function stuff as well.
-Updated Aersonde with E2 Aersonde Stuff (p 276 of Beard).
+Updated Aerosonde with E2 Aerosonde Stuff (p.
+276 of Beard).
 The wind simulation parameters Va...Lw, and all the sigmas are from the book, not sure if they're correct (4.4).
-Also Sohaib says there's a fundemental dyanmics problem from week 1 (10/10) which still needs to be solved I believe.
+Also Sohaib says there's a fundemental dynamics problem from week 1 (10/10) which still needs to be solved I believe.* -AT
 ---

 **Instructor:** Dirk Luchtenburg<br/>